PrathviiXD/AYU.AI_Hackathon_2025/CONTRIBUTING.md

 # Contributing to AYU.AI

+Thank you for your interest in contributing!

-This is a hackathon project.
-Contributions welcome after July 2025.
+This is a hackathon project built by team JanRakshak.
-Please open issues or pull requests for improvements.
+You can help by:
+- Reporting issues
+- Suggesting improvements
+- Creating pull requests (after July 2025)

+Contact: [prathvirajsinghsushma@gmail.com]